 Nekbakht bought the house at No. 34 rue de la Tuilerie opposite Fazil Manzil.
 Murshid would visit her there to dictate or to hand her papers.
 She describes her commission by Murshid as keeper of the Biographical Department as follows: ‘....
 Murshid handed me several objects and papers.
 Each time there was again something which Murshid liked to add to one of these collections, Murshid handed it to me, simply saying: ‘Keep it, for the Biographical Department.’
 And I kept it . . . . ‘

-and worked at 34 rue de la Tuilerie until 1st June 1973 when she returned to Holland, she died there on 16th June 1973, her grave is in Oud Eik en Duinen.
+and worked at 34 rue de la Tuilerie until 1st June 1973 when she returned to the Netherlands, she died there on 16th June 1973, her grave is in Oud Eik en Duinen, Den Haag, Netherlands.

 |Munira van Voorst|

-ill health (a botched operation in Peru and a weak heart).
 Munira lived and worked at No. 34 rue de la Tuilerie until her death from a heart attack on 24th September 1990.
-Her grave is in the Cimetere des Bulvis, Rueil Malmaison.
+Her grave is in the Cimetiere des Bulvis, Rueil Malmaison.
 It is Munira who designed the way of working and presenting the teachings of Pir O Murshid Hazrat Inayat Khan for the Complete Works.
 Together with Élise Guillaume-Schamhart (a Dutch mureed whose guide was Murshida Goodenough) they produced the Biography of Pir-O-Murshid Inayat Khan in 1977.
 As well as the Biography, during her time as Archivist, Munira edited the Sayings Parts I and II, and 1923 Volume II.
 She also produced the volumes 1922 Volume I, 1922 Volume II, and 1923 Volume 1.
 She was assisted in the work on these volumes by Professor Sharif Graham.
 The Sayings Parts I and II were revised in 1989 and in this work Munira was assisted by Koré Jeanne Salvato.